 Global and with access to both markets and suppliers

-Catalonia is a global automotive hub, exporting 65% of vehicle production and generating 24% of Spanish vehicle exports.
-Automotive manufacturers also make up 1,044 Catalan regular exporters (34% of the Spanish total).
+Catalonia is a global automotive hub and generates 23% of Spanish vehicle exports.
+Automotive manufacturers also make up 892 Catalan regular exporters (31% of the Spanish total).
 In part, this is due to its excellent communications, both internal and external, with full-modal integration transport systems.
 Catalonia is also a highly efficient hub to European, North African and Latin American markets, with over 400 million customers reachable in less than 48 hours.

-It is no surprise, therefore, that it is a leading destination for automotive FDI, where it is the 1st region in Western Europe for capital investment and the 3rd in number of projects and job creation (Jan 2012-Dec 2015)
+It is no surprise, therefore, that it is a leading destination for automotive FDI, where it is the 2nd region in Western Europe for capital investment and job creation (Jan 2013 - Dec 2017)

 Competitive and highly R&D focused